Arthur Zimmermann: Kronrat

 As acting secretary Zimmermann took part in the so-called Kronrat, the deliberations in 1914, with Kaiser Wilhelm II and Chancellor Theobald von Bethmann Hollweg, in which the decision was taken to support Austria-Hungary after the assassination of Franz Ferdinand, Archduke of Austria at Sarajevo, which ultimately was to lead to the outbreak of war.
 He later disavowed the name Kronrat since it was the Kaiser's opinion that was decisive in the discussion, but with which Bethmann Hollweg and Zimmermann concurred.

 Irish rebellion

-In late 1914, Zimmermann was visited by Roger Casement, the Irish revolutionary.
+In late 1914, Zimmermann was visited by Roger Casement, the Irish nationalist.
 A plan was laid to land 25,000 soldiers in the west of Ireland with 75,000 rifles.
 However, the German general staff did not agree.
 In April 1916, Casement returned to Ireland in a U-boat and was captured and executed.
 A German ship (the Libau) renamed the Aud, flying Norwegian colours, shipped 20,000 rifles to the south Irish coast, but it failed to link up with the rebels and was scuttled.
 Planning on this support, the Irish Volunteers launched the Easter Rising in Dublin.
 Though the Rising failed, its political effect led on to the Irish War of Independence in 1919–22 and the formation of the Irish Free State.